Tech Talk: Plastic Reclamation

 The overs are so clean, the Spin Dryer runs two weeks without interruption for cleaning and its product is clean.
 Before rinsing on the Kason, the Spinner needed cleaning twice or more daily and its product was not as clean despite using more showers in the spin dryer .

-This application was pre-tested by Kason application engineers so that our customer could determine both equipment needs and maintenance schedules before setting up the reclamation operation.
+This application was pre-tested by Kason Application Engineers in the Kason test lab so that our customer could determine both equipment needs and maintenance schedules before setting up the reclamation operation.

 Screen Tips - Volume 12, Number 2 Fall 1997